Student Loan Forgiveness for Healthcare Workers: How to Qualify

 #1 Student loan lawyer

-Frontline health care workers qualify for student loan forgiveness after 10 years if they work at a government or nonprofit medical facility or after making 20+ years’ worth of payments under an income-driven repayment plan.
+Student loan forgiveness for healthcare workers is accessible after 10 years if they work at a government or nonprofit medical facility or after making 20+ years’ worth of payments under an income-driven repayment plan.

-Since the start of the Covid-19 pandemic, frontline health care workers have continuously put their lives on the line.
-As an acknowledgment of their bravery, lawmakers have tried to pass legislation that would wipe out the federal and private student loan debt tax-free of any healthcare professional or other essential worker battling the coronavirus.
+Since the start of the Covid-19 pandemic, frontline healthcare workers have continuously put their lives on the line.
+As an acknowledgment of their bravery, lawmakers have tried to pass legislation that would wipe out the private and federal student loan debt tax-free for any healthcare professional or other essential worker battling the coronavirus.
 But those proposals have yet to become law.

 • Public Service Loan Forgiveness.